itsandrewhong/pizza-api-service/README.md

 - **Update** an order in response to a valid `PUT` request at `/order/update` with order ID and order status code.
 (Store Only)

 ## App Dependencies
-1. 'mux' - Gorilla Mux router, used to create complex routing and managing requests
+1. `mux` - Gorilla Mux router, used to create complex routing and managing requests
-2. 'pq' - PostgreSQL driver, used to store the data
+2. `pq` - PostgreSQL driver, used to store the data
-3. 'ozzo-validation' - Input validation, used to validate the user input (phone number, name, etc.)
+3. `ozzo-validation` - Input validation, used to validate the user input (phone number, name, etc.)

 ## File Structure
 * `main.go`: Initializes DB connection and Runs the application.